reedu-reengineering-education/smart-city-dashboard/README.md

 If you want to add a new data source to the dashboard, there are multiple steps neccessary:

 1. Start in the `src/reducers` folder and create a new reducer similar to the existing ones.
-Here, you will also define the state for youry particular dataset
+Here, you will also define the state for your particular dataset
 2. Next one, create corresponding actions for your data in the `src/actions` folder
 3. After defining how the data should be stored and managed, we can take care of fething the data.
 Create a new saga in the `src/sagas` folder similar to the existing files.
 The generator functions will fetch data regularly based on the interval you can define

 #### Show the data on the dashboard

-1. The most laborious will take place in `src/views` where you create a new container for your data.
+1. The most labour will take place in `src/views` where you create a new container for your data.
 Here, you need to access the redux state and render different kinds of visualizations
 2. You can now import your container in `pages/Home` to display it on the main page.
-You might need to adjust the layout here
+You might need to adjust the overall page layout here

 #### License